MallaGronqvist/Jukebox/README.md

 # Jukebox

+This is a console application that simulates a jukebox where the user can view, sort, add or delete music albums.

 ## Purpose

 The purpose of this project has been to create a Jukebox program that handles a set of albums using classes, algorithms